Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Results of BBN

 \subsection{$\mathcal{E}=0$ and $m_{\nu_{\rm s}}=1\,\mathrm{keV}$}

-Figure \ref{fig6} shows the result of the primordial abundance in the case of $\mathcal{E}=0$ and $m_{\nu_{\rm s}}=1 \mathrm{keV}$.
+Figure \ref{fig6} shows the result of the primordial abundance in the case of $\mathcal{E}=0$ and $m_{\nu_{\rm s}}=1\,\mathrm{keV}$.
+This $1\,\keV$ scale of the sterile neutrino is one of candidates for dark matter.
 Since $\mathcal{E}$ is equal to zero, only the energy density of the sterile neutrino affects the cosmic expansion rate.
 Since the mass of the sterile neutrino is 1\,keV, it is relativistic during BBN epoch.
-For deuterium abundance, all parameter regions adopted here are allowed by the 2 $\sigma$ limit.
-We find a parameter region in which the calculated $^4$He abundances satisfy the observational 2$\sigma$ constraints.
-This allowed region is not seen in the standard BBN result (see Fig. \ref{fig1} at $\mathcal{E}/a_{\rm i}^4 =0$).
+For deuterium abundance, all parameter regions adopted here are allowed by the 4 $\sigma$ abundance limit.
+We find a parameter region in which the calculated $^4$He abundances satisfy the observational 2$\sigma$ constraints although most of this region does not satisfy the $2\sigma$ limit of D abundance.
+This allowed $2\sigma$ region is not seen in the standard BBN result (see Fig. \ref{fig1} at $\mathcal{E}/a_{\rm i}^4 =0$).
 The existence of the sterile neutrino energy density, however, increases the cosmic expansion rate, and as a result, abundances of D and $^4$He are increased.
-All parameter regions are allowed by the 4$\sigma$ limit.
+All parameter regions in Fig. \ref{fig6} are allowed by the 4$\sigma$ limit.

 The shapes of contours can be interpreted as follows.
 The energy density scales as